 Classical concerts for the İstanbul Music Festival are held here for the extraordinary acoustics and haunting atmosphere.

-Another reason that makes Aya İrini a wonderful thing to do in İstanbul is the very nondescript tomb that some historians now believe is that of Emperor Constantine.
+Another reason that makes Aya İrini an important site in İstanbul is the very nondescript tomb that some historians now believe is that of Emperor Constantine.

 Constantine founded Constantinople and turned Christianity from a cult to the predominant religion in the west, making him possibly one of the most influential people ever to have lived.